JadingTsunami/SLADE/README.md

 * Add color for sectors with "secret" special (not BOOM generalized sector compatible).
 * When building sectors, automatically add upper/lower textures if they're needed, inheriting from nearby sectors.
 * Keybind to automatically find and assign missing textures to walls.
+* 2S lines that are impassable render with less transparency than non-blocking 2S lines.